 Ultra Flow 2 sounds like one of those shooting games where you have to shoot terrorists that are hiding near red barrels, doesn’t it?
-Too bad for you, the game is nothing as simplistic as that.
+Too bad for you, the game is nothing as simple as that.
 Though it does feature a very simple design with a few geometries hanging and flowing about one axis, Ultra Flow 2 is one of the prettiest games we have seen on Android and iOS for a long time.
 Because it is a two-color game, it runs pretty well on even the most potato of phones and does not drain much battery.

-If you have half a day to spend alone, downloading Ultra Flow 2 on your phone may get you run away from your inner demons.
+If you have half a day to spend alone, downloading Ultra Flow 2 on your phone may get you to run away from your inner demons.

-Infinity loop, oo loop, or ∞ loop is one of the oldest and simplest puzzle games of all time.
+Infinity loop, oo loop, or ∞ loop is one of the oldest and simplest free puzzle games of all time.
 Though the game has been updated a lot ever since it was released, adding in new game modes, we recommend playing through the original game mode.
 All you have to do is connect all the nodes such that no node or edge is disconnected.
 The game is really easy to start playing, but once you get to the higher levels with increased complexity, you will start feeling the wraith of playing a puzzle game.

 Since there are seemingly endless levels and a small download size, you can keep this game on your phone once and forget about it until you get extremely bored and would do anything to get something better to do than stare at an empty white wall all day.